aidangollan/aidangollan/README.md

 ## 💼 I'm currently working on ...
-I am currently working on a [Nutrition App](https://github.com/MSU-AI/nutrition-recommendation) with the MSU AI club I am also working on a
+I am currently working on a [Nutrition App](https://github.com/MSU-AI/nutrition-recommendation) with the MSU AI club

 ## 💡 Personal Projects
+1. [Notello](https://github.com/Notello): A platform tailor made for students, making it possible for them to never have to take a note again.
-1. [Personal Portfolio Website](https://aidangollan.com): Showcasing personal achievements interactively using Flask, React, CSS, and Digital Ocean.
+2. [Personal Portfolio Website](https://aidangollan.com): Showcasing personal achievements interactively using Flask, React, CSS, and Digital Ocean.
-2. [Weird Spotify Playlist Generator](https://weirdspotify.com): A generator capable of creating Spotify playlists based on input strings using Spotify API, Flask, React, CSS, and Digital Ocean.
+3. [Weird Spotify Playlist Generator](https://weirdspotify.com): A generator capable of creating Spotify playlists based on input strings using Spotify API, Flask, React, CSS, and Digital Ocean.
-3. **Snake / Snake AI**: Developed a game environment using Pygame and trained an AI player using Machine Learning algorithms, resulting in a 40% increase in performance.
+4. [Snake AI](https://github.com/aidangollan/SnakeAI): Developed a game environment using Pygame and trained an AI player using Machine Learning algorithms, resulting in a 40% increase in performance.

 Find me around the web 🌎:
 - Sharing updates on [LinkedIn](https://www.linkedin.com/in/aidangollan/) 💼